daguenther/nebulaecommunitas/Core/School/Technology.md

     * WebP for pictures
     * PNG for drawings
 * Git as backend for assignments / lesson plans
+    * Git-cola as user interface for all platforms
 * Wiki for school organization
 * Open Source Tecnology
     * Linux/Gnu/Ubuntu